WhereTheHoesAt/xbox-message/README.md

 [![NPM version](https://img.shields.io/npm/v/xbox-message.svg)](http://npmjs.com/package/xbox-message)
 [![Discord](https://img.shields.io/badge/chat-on%20discord-brightgreen.svg)](https://discord.gg/KTyd9HWuBD)

 A library for interacting with the Xbox Message service.
-Creates a connection to the Xbox Message service and allows you to send and recieve messages in real-time.
+Creates a connection to the Xbox Message service and allows you to send and receive messages in real-time.

 # Installation
 ```shell